Guide to DDoS Mitigation with VergeCloud for Websites

-VergeCloud’s DDoS protection ensures that your website remains secure from malicious or abusive traffic while maintaining a seamless, interruption-free experience for legitimate users.
-Using multi-layer filtering, intelligent traffic verification, customizable challenge modes, and firewall automation,
+VergeCloud’s advanced DDoS mitigation ensures that your website remains secure from malicious or abusive traffic while maintaining a seamless, interruption-free experience for legitimate users.
+Using multi-layer filtering, intelligent traffic verification, customizable challenge modes, and firewall automation, VergeCloud delivers strong protection with minimal friction, even during high-volume or sophisticated attacks.

 VergeCloud defends your infrastructure by: